 What is enterprise integration and why is it important?

-Enterprise integration uses technologies and methodologies to integrate business applications, data, processes, and devices across the entire IT landscape.
-Enterprise integration is important because it connects functionality and communication across systems, allowing organizations to react quickly to the needs of the business and become a more responsive, agile enterprise.
+Enterprise integration uses technologies and methodologies to integrate business applications, data, private and public clouds, processes, and devices across the entire IT landscape.
+Enterprise integration is important because it connects functionality and communication across systems, allowing organisations to react quickly to the needs of the business and become a more responsive and agile enterprise.

-A holistic approach to integration helps to resolve the complexity of most enterprise environments where an ever-growing sprawl of applications and data has made it difficult to manage the business.
+The complexity of most enterprise environments typically involves multiple clouds, rampant application sprawl, and data scale, which makes it difficult to futureproof or manage the business.
 Enterprise integration takes a holistic approach to solving integration challenges by bringing together the separate data and application integration disciplines into one combined effort with one governance model.

-Interest in enterprise integration solutions started in the early days of application management.
-Integration was an aspirational goal and focused primarily on data integration, especially within the manufacturing sector where computer-integrated manufacturing (CIM) was taking off.
+In the early days of application management, integration seemed more like an aspirational goal.
+It focused primarily on data integration, especially within the manufacturing sector where computer-integrated manufacturing (CIM) was taking off.

-Enterprise integration is quickly gaining ground, with organizations around the world incorporating the strategy to optimize efficiencies and transform their businesses.
-For example, Endress + Hauser – an industrial machinery and components company in Germany – increased project speed and reduced costs by greater than 5X, by using cloud-based data and enterprise integration solutions.
+For example, Endress + Hauser – an industrial machinery and components company in Germany – increased project speed and reduced costs by greater than 5X by using cloud-based data and enterprise integration solutions.

-There are a number of types of enterprise integration that connect critical systems and applications across all lines of business within an organization and drive benefits.
+There are a number of different types of integration connecting critical systems, processes, data, and applications across all lines of business within an organisation that drive transformational benefits.

-- Application integration: With application integration, processes and data can be optimized, integrated, and shared between separate software applications in real-time to deliver improved insights, visibility, and productivity across the organization.
+- Application integration: With enterprise application integration (EIS), processes and data can be optimised, integrated, and shared between separate software applications in real-time to deliver improved insights, visibility, and productivity across the organisation.

 - Data integration: With data integration, information – or data – is discovered, retrieved, and compiled from disparate sources into a structured and unified view.

-- Process integration: With process integration, workflows and processes that span multiple applications and systems can be optimized and orchestrated to transform operations and drive efficiency.
+- Process integration: With process integration, workflows and processes that span multiple applications and systems can be optimised and orchestrated to transform operations and drive efficiency.